Siege of Massilia

+Siege

 Lucius Domitius Ahenobarbus had become proconsul of Gaul and was sent to gain control of Massilia (modern Marseille) in order to oppose Caesar.
 As Caesar marched to Hispania (en route to confront Pompey's legions), the Massiliots closed their gates to him, having allied with Ahenobarbus and the Optimates.
 Roused by their hostile actions, he commenced a siege against Massilia, leaving the newly raised XVII, XVIII, and XIX legions to conduct the siege under the command of Gaius Trebonius.
 He also placed Decimus Brutus in charge of his fleet there.
 Caesar himself marched with his veteran legions to Hispania to fight the Pompeian generals Lucius Afranius and Marcus Petreius.
 He would return to the siege of Massilia after defeating his opponents at the battle of Ilerda.

 After the siege had begun, Ahenobarbus arrived in Massilia to defend it against the Caesarian forces.
 In late June, Caesar's ships, although they were less skilfully built than those of the Massiliots and outnumbered, were victorious in the ensuing naval battle.

 Gaius Trebonius conducted the siege using a variety of siege machines including siege towers, a siege-ramp, and a "testudo-ram".
+According to Caesar, the besiegers required additional wood for the construction of siege engines, compelling Trebonius to issue a requisition for more supplies.
+This incident parallels an account from the 1st-century CE poet Lucan, who describes Caesar as having been personally attendant to the destruction of a sacred grove outside the city.
+Within Lucan's poem, Caesar is motivated to cut down the grove so as to harvest timber for the construction of siege engines.
+This particular story from Lucan is almost certainly fictitious: Caesar could not have been present for this particular event, as he was in Spain at the time, though Caesar was present for a separate moment—also during the siege of Massalia—when timber was harvested.
+Even still, there is no other surviving account of the civil war that mentions any incident similar to the one described by Lucan, naturally calling into question the veracity of this tale.
+It is likely that Lucan fabricated the entire story on the basis of the singular fact that the Caesarian troops needed wood.

 Gaius Scribonius Curio, careless in adequately guarding the Sicilian Straits, allowed Lucius Nasidius to bring more ships to the aid of Ahenobarbus.
 He fought a second naval battle with Decimus Brutus in early September, but withdrew defeated and sailed for Hispania.